eazy5061/eazy5061/README.md

 Hi, My name is **Tea Hong Liang** and I am staying in a town at the east side of Singapore called [Tampines](https://en.wikipedia.org/wiki/Tampines).

 I had over 10 years of working experience as Field Engineer.
-Unfortunately, I was been layoff in July 2024 due to company manpower restructuring.
+Unfortunately, I was layoff by the company in July 2024 due to manpower restructuring.
 After that I started upskilling myself by taking up Data Science and Data Analyst courses, and being to start to grow my passion in data and AI.
 I had recently completed my <b>Diploma in Infocomm Technology (Data)</b> from <b>Lithan Academy</b> and is currently looking out for opportunity to transit as a Data Analyst/Data Scienist/Data Engineer.